Treatment and support for eating disorders

-- talking therapies
+- Talking therapies

 With the daily routine, support system, classes and therapy I was able to start to rationalise anorexia’s thoughts and slowly become stronger.

-This could mean going to a clinic further away, or it could mean going to a general mental health hospital.
-You can ask your GP or care team if you’d like to know more about specialist clinics.
+This could mean going to a clinic further away, or going to a general mental health hospital.
+Ask your GP or care team if you’d like to know more about specialist clinics.

-If you are worried about being sectioned, see our legal pages on sectioning.
+For more detailed information, see our legal pages on sectioning.

-This information was published in June 2017.
-We will revise it in 2010.
+This information was published in January 2021.
+We will revise it in 2024.